True or False: GA4 is more accurate than Universal Analytics

 A new mechanism for sessions

-Sessions and pageviews have always been somewhat questionable, with many ways a user may trigger additional sessions or falsely represent true user behaviour.
+Sessions and page views have always been somewhat questionable, with many ways a user may trigger additional sessions or falsely represent true user behaviour.
 In UA, sessions end after a certain amount of inactivity, changing session campaign source, or even passing midnight.
 In GA4, sessions are initiated by the ‘session_start’ event after which a user can continue a session for an indefinite period until leaving or becoming inactive.
 This negates a lot of the previous issues from UA, leading to more accurate measurement.

 There are, however, some differences to how this is calculated.
 As we cover in our recent article, GA4 uses an estimation to provide its session count.
 The event-based platform logs each session start as a separate event, meaning it has to use a statistical estimate to provide a unique session count.
 As with all machine learning, the quality of output is heavily dependent on the input – which may cause accuracy issues for smaller sites with lower traffic volumes.